 The recommendations in BS 5837: 2012, Trees in Relation to Design, Demolition & Construction must be complied with at all times.
 No pruning, lopping, felling or severance of roots is to take place without prior consent of the local authority.
+Any work to the existing trees is to be carried out by a qualified tree surgeon.

+The position and construction of protective fencing shall be agreed with the local authority prior to any site works commencing.
 Under no circumstances must any materials be stored under the canopy of existing trees, and no cement, diesel or oil stored near them.
 No vehicles should pass under the canopy of existing trees.